 The Semantic Compliance solution

-In RDF/OWL everything is a triple: Requirements, Data, Schema, Metadata, Mapping, Lineage, Rules and Conditions.
+In RDF/OWL, everything is triple: requirements, Data, Schema, Metadata, Mapping, Lineage, Rules, and Conditions.

-Once all compliance data resides within the Triple Store, we have complete transparency and Interoperability.
-The end of import/export and translations simplifies architecture, data management and processing.
+We will have complete transparency and interoperability once all compliance data resides within the Triple Store.
+Eliminating import/export and translations simplifies architecture, data management, and processing.

 Architecture

-The reference data integration diagram for Financial Regulation Ontologies is at the center and sample regulators with current XSD and XBRL specifications are to the left and right.
+The reference data integration diagram for Financial Regulation Ontologies is at the center, and sample regulators with current XSD and XBRL specifications are on the left and right.

 Semantic architecture: regulatory agents and ontology

 The solid arrow is a direct import.
-E.g. FinRegOnt has an OWL import for Financial Industry Business Ontology (FIBO).
+For example, FinRegOnt has an OWL import for financial industry business ontology (FIBO).
 Eurofiling imports XBRL schema definition.
 The dotted arrows indicate a schema transformation and load of data.
-E.g. BankOnt, the Banking Ontology has reverse engineered the Federal Financial Institutions Examination Council (FFIEC) Call report XBRL schema and loads XBRL instances.
+For BankOnt, the Banking Ontology has reverse-engineered the Federal Financial Institutions Examination Council (FFIEC) Call report XBRL schema and loads XBRL instances.
 Likewise, Fund and Hedge Fund Ontology import the Securities and Exchange Commission (SEC) forms ADV for investment advisors and PF for private funds.

 Semantic Compliance is not just about forms and reports, however.
 Having the requirements within the ontology mapped to a schema and to rules is just as important.
-We load the text of the United States Code (USC) from the Office of the Law Revision Council and Code of Federal Regulations (CFR) from the Government Publishing Office.
-Triples tie the CFR/USC paragraph to implementing ontology classes.
-This puts an end to endless, faulty, and obsolete Excel mapping spreadsheets.
+We load the text of the United States Code (USC) from the Office of the Law Revision Council and the Code of Federal Regulations (CFR) from the Government Publishing Office.
+Triples ties the CFR/USC paragraph to implementing ontology classes.
+This ends with endless, faulty, and obsolete Excel mapping spreadsheets.

 Data Management

-Conventional data integration uses Extract, Transform and Load (ETL) to move data from source into a staging area and then into the target compliance data warehouse.
+Conventional data integration uses Extract, Transform, and Load (ETL) to move data from the source into a staging area and the target compliance data warehouse.

 Semantic ETL – conceptual data integration model

 The mapping and transformation rules are stored within the ontology.
-We can query from CFR data requirement to FinRegOnt classes, to Staging and all the way to the data source.
+We can query from CFR data requirements to FinRegOnt classes, Staging, and the data source.

 The inference engine attaches lineage triples to the target instance.
-We can query compliance data records to their ultimate source record in XML/XBRL instance or database.
+We can query compliance data records to their ultimate source record in XML/XBRL instances or databases.

-Jayzed’s presented details at he 2017 FIBO Data Management conference in Atlanta: The XBRL Call Report (FFIEC 031) in FIBO (PowerPoint).
+Jayzed presented details at the 2017 FIBO Data Management conference in Atlanta: The XBRL Call Report (FFIEC 031) in FIBO (PowerPoint).

 Business Rules and Processing

-Semantic Compliance makes extensive use of Defined Classes to express regulatory conditions.
+Semantic Compliance extensively uses Defined Classes to express regulatory conditions.
 Although in a different notation, the expressiveness of OWL matches conditions in the Decision Model and Notation, an Object Management Group standard.

 Ontology editors and RDF databases have an Inference Engine (a.k.a.
 Reasoner) to evaluate Defined Class restrictions and subsume matching instances.
 Class restrictions can refer to other Defined Classes.
-Thus we can model and evaluate complex regulatory requirements in a hierarchy of defined class building blocks.
+Thus, we can model and assess complex regulatory requirements in a hierarchy of defined class building blocks.

 Semantic Compliance

-Jayzed uses the term Legal Reasoning as thinking process by which regulators decide actual compliance cases.
+Jayzed uses Legal Reasoning as a thinking process by which regulators decide compliance cases.
 The Fund Ontology uses the Investment Advisor Act as an example:

-Must firm xyz register as an investment adviser with the Securities & Exchange Commission?
+Issue Must firm XYZ register as an investment adviser with the Securities & Exchange Commission?

-The relevant facts about the firm, services, managed companies, clients, assets under management are asserted in the ontology.
+Facts (FIBO) The ontology asserts the relevant facts about the firm, its services, managed companies, clients, and assets under management.

 Legal Reasoning example – USC s80b Required to register

-Inferred membership of the defined classes enables drill-down to details of requirement to register or the applied exclusion, exemption, and prohibition.
+Inferred membership of the defined classes enables drilling down to details of the registration requirement or the applied exclusion, exemption, and prohibition.
 For example, the fictional Malboro [VT] Charity Advisers firm only advises charities and becomes an inferred member of class Exempted_Ex_USC_s80b_3_b_4_A.

 Vision and Roadmap for Regulators and Supervisory Agencies.

-The end-state applies Semantic Compliance to public rulemaking, forms and reports, firm submission and dissemination to the public.
+The end state applies Semantic Compliance to public rulemaking, forms and reports, firm submissions, and dissemination to the public.

-• Information like Call Reports, IAPD available to the public in Semantic Endpoints.
-This allows investors, bank, and insurance customers to join the data with other government and public endpoints.
+Information like Call Reports and IAPD is available to the public in Semantic Endpoints.
+This allows investors, banks, and insurance customers to join the data with other government and public endpoints.

 Regulator’s roadmap to Semantic Compliance